-\paragraph{Feature Representation-based Transfer} Most of the methods for this problem rely on the existence of a labelled training set of seen classes and the knowledge about how each unseen class is semantically related to the seen classes.
-Seen and unseen classes are usually related in a high dimensional vector space, which is called semantic space.
-Such a space can be an attribute space~\cite{Palatucci2009}, text description space~\cite{Reed2016}, or a word vector space~\cite{Frome2013,Mikolov2013,Socher2013}.
+Most of the methods for this problem rely on the existence of a labelled source dataset of seen categories and the prior knowledge about the semantic relationship between the unseen and seen categories.
+In general, the seen and unseen categories are correlated in a high-level semantic space.
+Such a semantic space can be an attribute space \cite{Palatucci2009}, text description space \cite{Reed2016}, or a word vector space~\cite{Frome2013,Mikolov2013,Socher2013}.
 Since multiple semantic spaces are often complementary to each other, some methods are proposed to fuse multiple semantic spaces \cite{Akata2015,Zhang2017a}.